hashicorp/vault/website/source/docs/config/index.html.md

    inner syntax is below.

-* `cache_size` (optional) - If set, the size of the read cache used by the physical storage subsystem will be set to this value, in bytes.
-  Defaults to 1048576 (1MB).
+* `cache_size` (optional) - If set, the size of the read cache used by the physical storage subsystem will be set to this value, in number of objects.
+Defaults to 1048576 (1M).
+The total memory utilization depends on the average size of an object, so 1M objects with a 1KB average size would result in a ~1GB cache.

 * `disable_cache` (optional) - A boolean.
 If true, this will disable all caches within Vault, including the read cache used by the physical storage